 Scholarships available at French embassies abroad

-French government scholarships are allocated by the Ministry of Foreign Affairs for studies, training courses and language courses in France.
+French government scholarships are allocated by the Ministry for Europe and Foreign Affairs for studies, training courses and language courses in France.
 The majority of scholarships are awarded by the Cooperation and Cultural Action Departments (SCACs) in French embassies and consulates general abroad.
 Whatever their country of residence, applicants should therefore directly contact the SCAC in their country of origin, before their departure and sufficiently ahead of time, to obtain comprehensive scholarship information on eligibility criteria, selection timetable and required application content.

 For further information